KyleV1999/LumiMonitor/README.md

 Here is a link to the [Corel Draw](Mechanical/KylePi2CaseX6.cdr) file that will be used to lase cut the case.
 This is a modified design from which the original design can be found [here](https://github.com/diy-electronics/raspberrypi-b-plus-case).

 Two slits were made, which is used to slide in the PCB and sensor to keep them in place.
 A window was also placed a the top to make it easier for the sensor to detect motion.

+## Power Up

+Before you enclose your PCB and sensor into the case, It would be a good idea to power it up to see if everything was successful.
+It is easier to do this outside of the case to make adjustments if needed.
+Plug the headers from the PCB intro their correct pins on the Raspberry Pi and and plug the sensor into it's socket.
+Power up the Raspberry Pi and connect to it via SSH.
+Run the same code from before with the command ```python motion.py```.
+If everything is working correctly then "Motion Detected" will be displayed when motion is detected. *Warning do not leave the powered up project unattended just in case something goes wrong!.* Finally, enclose you project in the case.

+## Production Testing
+When testing in a production environment, a PCB should be made for testing the sensor.
+This is because the dedicated socket for my sensor will not fit on a breadboard and it's simpiler and quicker to just plug the sensor into the socket to test it.
+Also a dedicated Raspbarry Pi with the all the software installed should be on hand.
+This is so any PCB or sensor can be swiftly connected, and tested in a matter of a few minutes.